NilPointer-Software/bdfd-wiki/src/bdscript/userBanner.md

 # $userBanner
-Returns a user banner if user has one.
+Returns user banner if the given user has one.

 ## Syntax
 ```
 $userBanner[user ID]